 Meet Our New Best Friend

-This is a 1950s Cornely chain stitch machine.
+This is our 70-year-old Cornely chain stitch machine.

 But!
 He embroiders vestments, just like things were done old school.
 This is the machine responsible for all of that lovely chain stitch embroidery that we find wandering so gloriously over our vestments.
 We are so getting on that bandwagon.